Dorset beach hut with no bathroom on sale for £350,000

 “These are enormous huts with amenities which you can live in for eight months of the year, and it is a beautiful, peaceful location with the sea on one side and the harbour on another.”

 The sandbank also makes for a peaceful holiday home, as it is not accessible by car.
-Those visiting the beach must either walk 30 minutes from the nearest car park, take a short ferry across the Christchurch Harbour or arrive by a local land train service.
+Those visiting the beach must either walk 30 minutes from the nearest car park, take a short ferry across the Christchurch Harbour, or arrive by a local land train service.

-Research published by the think tank Resolution Foundation in May, found that house prices in least-densely populated areas of the UK had risen almost twice as much as prices in big cities.
+Research published by the think tank Resolution Foundation in May, found that house prices in the least-densely populated areas of the UK had risen almost twice as much as prices in big cities.

-Researchers said the cause of the change was a so-called “urban-flight”, in which people are opting to leave urban areas in favour of more rural locations.
+Researchers said the cause of the change was a so-called “urban-flight”, in which people are opting to leave crowded areas in favour of more rural locations.

 Cara Pacitti, an economist at the foundation, said a year of lockdowns and social restrictions has fuelled a desire for space, access to gardens and less crowding.